openhive-network/HAfAH/src/hive_fork/Readme.md

 ### Requirements for an application algorithm using the fork manager API
 ![alt text](./doc/evq_app_process_block.png)

+Only roles ( users ) which inherits from 'hive_applications_group' have access to 'The APP API', and only these roles allow applications to work with 'hive_fork_menager'

 Any application must first create a context, then create its tables which inherit from `hive.base`.
+The context is owned and can be accessed only by the role which created it.

 An application calls `hive.app_next_block` to get the next block number to process.
 If NULL was returned, an application must immediatly call `hive.app_next_block` again.
 Note: the application will automatically be blocked when it calls `hive.app_next_block` if there are no blocks to process.